Lebo-Madikane/system-engineering-devops/shell-redirections/README.md

 7 - A bash script that redirects output content to a file (file-one).

 8 - A bash script that duplicates the last line of a file.

+9 - A bash scrit that deletes specific files using wildcards.